 Native Token ERC-20 Precompile¶

 The native token ERC-20 precompiled contract on Moonbeam allows developers to interact with the native protocol token through an ERC-20 interface.
+Although GLMR and MOVR are not ERC-20 tokens, now you can interact with them as if they were native ERC-20s!

 One of the main benefits of this precompile is that it removes the necessity of having a wrapped representation of the protocol token as an ERC-20 smart contract, such as WETH on Ethereum.
 Furthermore, it prevents having multiple wrapped representations of the same protocol token.
 Consequently, DApps that need to interact with the protocol token via an ERC-20 interface can do so without needing a separate smart contract.